We will discuss the following aspects. Please scroll down and start reading.

 Physics can be divided into two categories called ‘classical physics’ and ‘quantum physics’.
 Classical physics deals with ordinary everyday objects that you and me can see.
 For an example, classical physics can easily explain how a ball bounces on a floor.

 On the other hand, the branch of physics called “quantum physics” deals with much smaller things.
 When I say small, I mean things that are extremely small such as atoms and electrons.
 At this level, the rules of classical physics that we are used to, seem to “break down”.
 Instead, extremely small particles such as atoms obey the very weird rules of quantum physics.
 For an example, in the world of quantum physics, an electron can be at “two places” at the same time !
 An electron can be sipping some coffee in New York, in the USA, and at the very same time, can be sipping tea in New Delhi, India.
 Okay, the tea and coffee part is not true, but the being at two places simultaneously is true.
-(If you really want to get a taste of quantum physics mysteries, you can find out something about the so called “double slit experiment ” by clicking here .
-But please remember to come back here to continue learning about MRI !)
+(If you do not believe me, search for “double slit experiment ” on the internet to find out more) .

 What I am trying to say is that quantum physics is weird and I recommend, for your sanity, that you don’t try to understand it too deeply.
 Unfortunately, MRI machines deal with very tiny particles (i.e. hydrogen nuclei) and therefore they follow the rules of quantum physics.
 It is difficult to ‘imagine’ quantum physics, because often there is nothing in our everyday life that behaves like it.